 I’m juggling a number of documents so instead of trying to work on them at the same time, I prioritize them.
 Submission deadlines should be a priority on your list as you want to give yourself as much lead as possible to ensure you submit your best work.
 A close second should be working on your memoir manuscript.
 I consider my manuscript a very close family member whom I always want to visit and nurture.
 I want to see it grow and mature and find its place in the world.
 Writing priorities keep me motivated to “get to it” and write.

-By this, I mean blog, write short memoir pieces for submission, write an op/ed essay for your local paper, write a comment on someone else’s blog.
+By this, I mean blog, write short memoir pieces for submission, write an op/ed essay for your local paper, write a comment on someone else’s blog, be a guest blogger.
 The point is the more you write for different purposes, the more interest you generate to write.
 This should keep you motivated.

-5. Read anything you can get your hands on.
+- Read anything you can get your hands on

 I’m an avid reader anyway, so picking up an article I find curious is habitual for me.
 (For example, I found a study of nursing practices as applied to the LGBT community in a trade journal for nurses while I was volunteering at a skilled nursing/rehab center).
 Reading this study sparked thoughts of my own experiences working with a person who is different from me.
 I realized we were the same in many ways.
 What a life lesson to write about!
 Keeping well-rounded in your reading does encourage more writing, aiding in motivation.